-A beautiful sculpture depicting Varahavatara is installed in one of the devakoshtas of the Durga Temple located in Aihole about 22 miles from Badami.
+A beautiful sculpture depicting Varahavatara is installed in one of the devakoshtas of the Durga Temple at Aihole, about 22 miles east of Badami.
 Also built by the Badami Chalukyas, it is a free-standing temple carved with many sculptures and reliefs similar to those in the Badami cave temples.

 The image shows the sculptural relief depicting the story of Vamanavatara, the fourth of the ten avatars of Vishnu, carved into the right side wall of the

 - Dwarf brahmin holding a wooden umbrella

 - Gigantic Trivikrama taking a giant stride.
 In this avatar, Vishnu curbs the powers of the asura king Mahabali and relegates him to Patala (Netherworld).

 Mahabali is seen clinging to Trivikrama’s leg as he takes a giant stride.
 Vamana, who is holding a wooden umbrella, is seen standing under Trivikrama’s extended leg at the site where Mahabali is performing